TuftsWeatherExtreme/NEXRADTurbulencePrediction/radars/README.md

 ### [reflect_over_cutoff.py](reflect_over_cutoff.py)
 To get our bearings with the `Radar` object provided by PyART, we wrote [reflect_over_cutoff.py](reflect_over_cutoff.py).
-This script takes takes a NEXRAD VO6 file and a cutoff reflectivity value and creates a csv file containing the longitude, latitude, and altitude of all instances of reflectivity above this cutoff in the given VO6 file.
+This script takes takes a NEXRAD VO6 file and a cutoff reflectivity value and creates a CSV file containing the longitude, latitude, and altitude of all instances of reflectivity above this cutoff in the given VO6 file.